shephertz/App42_WINDOWS_SDK/Windows_Phone_SDK/README.md

 //Similarly you can build other services like App42API.BuildXXXXService()
 ```

-__Note :-__ If you are using __Event Service__ and want to automate the App State Tracking i.e Application Open, Paused, Resume and Closed.
+__Note :-__ If you are using __Event Service__ and want to automate the App State Tracking i.e. Application Open, Paused, Resume and Closed.
 Then you have to follow below steps :

 __1.__ Write __App42API.EnableAppStateEventTracking(true);__ just below the __App42API.Initialize();__ method.
        This will enable the App State Tracking.